Fiddle Fest

 Junior Jam

-Students who have been playing their instrument for 2 years or less, or are in Suzuki Book 1-please learn the following tune before attending the workshop so that you can jam with other students.
+Students who have been playing their instrument for 2 years or less, or are in Suzuki Book 1-please learn the following tunes before attending the workshop so that you can jam with other students.

 Main Jam